 The element cvrf:ID is a short, unique identifier used to refer to the document unambiguously in any context.
 The ID is a simple label.
 It is a string data type to provide for a wide range of numbering values, types, and schemes.
 Typically, the ID should be assigned and maintained by the original document issuing authority.
 It is recommended that the ID be a monotonically increasing value, or increasing in such a predictable manner that it does not contribute toward confusion or misnumbering.
 Careful consideration is required to ensure that construction of the ID does not contribute to confusion or collision with other labels.

 Example

-25See example in section TODO_DEFINE_OR_REMOVE_NO_CURRENT_EXAMPLE_PROVIDED
+See Example 28

 Document Tracking – Identification – Alias